Home Address Editor Mailing List Check Your Account Settings

 Litter Box Problems

 Altering this behavior may take some time.
-As with spraying, determine where the cat's favorite elimination spots are and try changing these to feeding or play areas after eliminating the odor.
+As with spraying, determine where the cat's favorite elimination spots are and try changing these to feeding areas after eliminating the odor in that area.

 If the cat continues to eliminate in a thoroughly cleaned location, it is exhibiting a strong preference for that spot.
 Use this to your advantage.
 Try covering the area with plastic, a material few cats enjoy digging in.
 Place the litter box on top of the plastic.
 If given the choice, the cat will probably choose the litter box over the plastic when nature calls, because that is where it can perform the necessary digging rites.
 If this is successful, gradually move the box every day a few inches toward the spot where you want it to be.